 This list explains many of the court orders and hearings for the child protection process.
 The child protection process is when a social worker from the Ministry of Children and Family Development (or a delegated agency) contacts you or visits your home.
 Sometimes the child protection process can lead to hearings and court orders.

-If a child protection worker contacts you or visits your home, you have the right to get legal advice.
-If the child protection worker has very serious concerns, they may take your child from your home.
+If a social worker contacts you or visits your home, you have the right to get legal advice.
+If the social worker has very serious concerns, they may take your child from your home.
 Call Legal Aid immediately to find out if you qualify for a free lawyer.

 To find services that can help you, see Who can help.

-You have the right to get legal advice if a child protection worker from the ministry or a delegated agency:
+You have the right to get legal advice if a social worker from the ministry or a delegated agency:

 Child protection matters are covered by Legal Aid.
 Call Legal Aid immediately to find out if you qualify for a free lawyer.
 If you don't qualify for a lawyer, there are other free legal aid resources available to you.

 You can ask for support from your Aboriginal community throughout the child protection process: